Effect-TS/schema/README.md

 They offer a few conveniences that can help with some common use cases:

-- you can define a schema and an opaque type in one pass
+- define a schema and an opaque type in one pass
 - attach common functionality using class methods or getters
-- `Class` implements `Data.Case` for checking equality by value and hashing
+- check equality by value and hashing (`Class` implements `Data.Case`)
-- `ClassExtends` to easily extend a previously defined schema `Class`

 Take a look at the following example: